torvalds/linux/Documentation/arch/arm/arm.rst

 Compilation of kernel
 ---------------------

-  In order to compile ARM Linux, you will need a compiler capable of generating ARM ELF code with GNU extensions.
+  In order to compile ARM GNU/Linux, you will need a compiler capable of generating ARM ELF code with GNU extensions.
 GCC 3.3 is known to be a good compiler.
 Fortunately, you needn't guess.
 The kernel will report an error if your compiler is a recognized offender.

-  To build ARM Linux natively, you shouldn't have to alter the ARCH = line in the top level Makefile.
-However, if you don't have the ARM Linux ELF tools installed as default, then you should change the CROSS_COMPILE line as detailed below.
+  To build ARM GNU/Linux natively, you shouldn't have to alter the ARCH = line in the top level Makefile.
+However, if you don't have the ARM GNU/Linux ELF tools installed as default, then you should change the CROSS_COMPILE line as detailed below.